rfdrake/tel/COMMANDS.md

 this if it's installed.
 If the password isn't found it will prompt you for it and store it in the keyring.

+We also support retrieving the password from KeePass if the File::KeePass module is available.

+### keepass file

+If you set this argument to a file then it will attempt to read the password from keepass.

+    keepass_file => $ENV{HOME} . "/keepass.kdbx",

+### keepass title

+Setting keepass title tells it where to lookup the password in the file.
+If this is needed but not set we exit with a warning.

+    keepass_title => 'my router password',

+### keepass masterpwd

+I don't advise you to store your keepass password anywhere in plaintext, but if you want to pass it to the script in an environment variable then you can specify it here

+    keepass_masterpwd => $ENV{KEEPASSPASSWORD},

+Alternatively, I'm not sure how it'll work yet but maybe we could get the keepass password from a keyring lookup, or cache it in some other way.

 # wishlist